 The District does not accept cash.
 Students may opt to pay by check, Visa, Mastercard, Discover, American

-loadable debit cards for a nominal fee.
+Express or ATM debit transfer.
 It is recommended that the

 student review the cost of tuition and fees in the class schedule